Skip to content

 Said to have been created in 1906 by Salvator Lupo, owner of Central Grocery (still in operation today) , versions of the large, round loaf had been known in Sicily for centuries.
 The bread, not the sandwich.

 The sandwich constructed on the round sesame seed-encrusted loaf is composed of layers of thinly-sliced salami, ham, mortadella, and provolone cheese which are then topped with an olive salad consisting of green olives and finely chopped giardiniera seasoned with oregano and garlic, all drizzled in extra virgin olive oil.
+The whole thing is then cut into quarters for ease of consumption.

 When it comes to purchasing, you can pretty much count on being able to buy a half sandwich as well as a whole anywhere you go.